-VIII.
-CONCLUSIONS
+7. CONCLUSIONS

 We have introduced a new hybrid-hybrid solver, ShyLU.
 ShyLU is hybrid both in the mathematical sense (direct and iterative) and in the parallel computing sense (MPI + threads).
 ShyLU is both a robust linear solver and a flexible framework that allows researchers to experiment with algorithmic options.
-We introduced two such options, a new probing technique and an inexact solver and compared them to the traditional dropping based exact methods.
 Performance results show ShyLU can scale well for up to 384 cores in the hybrid mode for a given problem size.

-We also studied the question, that given a complex algorithm, with a MPI-only implementation and hybrid (MPI +Threads) implementation, for a fixed set of parameters: Can the hybrid implementation beat the flat MPI implementation?
-Empirical results on a 24-core MagnyCours node show that it is advantageous to run MPI on the node.
+We also studied the question, that given a complex algorithm, with a MPI-only implementation and Hybrid MPI + Threads implementation, for a fixed set of parameters: Can the Hybrid MPI+Threads implementation beat the flat MPI implementation?
+Empirical results on a 24-core MagNYCours node show that it is advantageous to run MPI on the node.
 This is not surprising since MPI gives good locality and memory affinity.
-However, we project that for applications and algorithms with smaller problem size per domain, MPI-only works well up to about 48 cores, but for 96 or more cores hybrid methods are faster.
+However, we project that for applications and algorithms with smaller problem size per domain, MPI-only works well up to about 48 cores, but for 96 or more cores hybrid MPI+threads is faster.
 The crossover point where the hybrid model beats MPI depends on the problem size per subdomain.
 We conclude that MPI-only solvers is a good choice for today's multicore architectures.
-However, considering the fact that the number of cores per node is increasing steadily and memory architectures are changing to favor core-to-core data sharing, hybrid/hierarchical algorithms and implementations are important for future multicore architectures.
+However, considering the fact that the number of cores per node are increasing steadily and memory architectures are changing to favor core-to-core data sharing, hybrid/hierarchical algorithms and implementations are important for future manycore architectures.